TheOdinProject/curriculum/rails/form_basics.md

 ## Introduction

-You should be familiar with forms, both as a normal Internet user and as an HTML programmer who has done the Introduction to Web Development course.
+You should be familiar with forms, both as a normal Internet user and as an HTML programmer who has done the [Introduction to Web Development course](/courses/web-development-101/lessons).
 But how much do you REALLY know about forms?
 It may sound strange, but forms are possibly the most complicated thing about learning web development.
 Not necessarily because the code itself is difficult, but because you usually want to build forms that accomplish so many different things at once.

-Up until now, we've been thinking about Models in rails on sort of a one-off basis.
+Up until now, we've been thinking about Models in Rails on sort of a one-off basis.
 The User model.
 The Post model.
 Sometimes we've had the models relate to each other via associations, like that a Post can `has_many` Comment objects.
 Usually, though, we tend to silo our thoughts to only deal with one at a time.

 Now think about a web form to buy an airline ticket.
-You probably need to enter your name, address, phone number, email, the airline, the flight number , the flight date, your credit card number, your credit card security number, your card expiration date, your card's zipcode, and a bunch of checkboxes for additional things like trip insurance.
+You probably need to enter your name, address, phone number, email, the airline, the flight number, the flight date, your credit card number, your credit card security number, your card expiration date, your card's zipcode, and a bunch of checkboxes for additional things like trip insurance.
 That's a whole lot of different models embedded in one form!
 But you still submit it with a single button.
 Holy macaroni!

 Most forms won't be that long or complicated for you, but it's useful to appreciate all the things you can (and one day will) do with them.
 It's incredibly easy to make a basic form so the first thing we'll do is make sure you've got an intimate understanding of how forms are created in HTML and then how Rails offers you some helpers to make your life easier.
 We'll cover the way data is structured and sent to the controller until you feel pretty comfortable with that.
 Then a later lesson will deal with how to take that basic understanding and make forms handle some more firepower.